Malaysia: Market Profile

 China and Malaysia broke ground in August 2017 on a US$13 billion rail project linking Peninsular Malaysia's east and west, the largest such project in the country and a major infrastructure push under China’s Belt and Road Initiative.
 This planned 688-km East Coast Rail Link (ECRL) will connect the South China Sea at the Thai border in the east with the Straits of Malacca in the west.

-Malaysia is a member of the World Trade Organisation (WTO), and it adopts a liberal trade regime.
+Malaysia is a member of the World Trade Organization (WTO), and it adopts a liberal trade regime.
 Companies are allowed to trade freely without special restrictions.

 Import tariffs, where applicable, are mostly imposed on an ad valorem basis.
 The average applied duty rate was 6.1% in 2014.
 For non-agricultural products, import duty ranges between 0%-68%, and about 77% of the non-agricultural imports were duty-free.
 Raw materials, machinery and essential foodstuffs are generally non-dutiable or subject to duties at lower rates.
 The trade regime has been progressively liberalised to encourage integration at the regional and global level.